 - Clinical psychologists’ services

-Expanded Use of Telephonic Visits (Virtual Check-ins) and E-Visits (Secure Messages): CMS will now permit virtual check-in and E-Visit services to be provided to new and established patients (they’d previously been limited to established patients only).
-In addition, eligible providers included in the above expanded list will be able to provide these services.
+Expanded Use of Telephonic Visits (Virtual Check-Ins) and E-Visits (Secure Messages): CMS will now permit virtual check-in and E-Visit services to be provided to new and established patients (they’d previously been limited to established patients only).
+In addition, the above expanded list of eligible provider types will be able to provide these services.
 CMS also added coverage for new audio-only telephonic evaluation and management codes.

 Expansion of Remote Patient Monitoring Services: CMS added coverage for a range of remote patient monitoring codes and is no longer requiring that the patient have multiple diseases.